-Your website it a statement.
+Your website is a statement.
 Your statement.
 What’s it saying about who you are and the message you are conveying?

 Is Your Website Showing Up in Search Results?

-You can have the prettiest of websites, but without thought of who you want to attract, it won’t matter.
+You can have the prettiest websites, but without considering who you want to attract, it won’t matter.
 Nailing down your target market and ideal clients is important.
 And just like your business evolves, so does your customer base.

-Why is this important to searches?
-Because Google tells us that you need to address the needs of your audience so if your message and images and site are filled with fluff, you’re not using your website (a marketing asset) to its full advantage.
+Why is this important to searchers?
+Because Google tells us that you need to address the needs of your audience, so if your message, images, and site are filled with fluff, you’re not using your website (a marketing asset) to its full advantage.

 Besides being visually appealing, there are three parts to being found online: research, goals, and marketing.
 Unfortunately, the first two steps are often missed as part of pulling your site together.